 - Design of exercises: At the least, providing for both overt and covert learning in each exercise, including previously learned material for cumulative learning, specifying outcomes of exercises, providing a task for all involved persons ensuring behavioural learning, including a future pace

 - Explanation of exercises, including the ability to explain an exercise behaviorally without the use of notes or printed aids

 - Utilization of multi-level feedback; ongoing re-evaluation and incorporation of overt and covert information from individuals and group

-- Graceful intervention in groups: at the least maintaining rapport and giving specific sensory grounded feedback, via questions that directionalize appropriate search to facilitate peoples discovery for themselves, demonstration, or if necessary, overtly telling them what to do
+- Graceful intervention in groups: at the least maintaining rapport and giving specific sensory grounded feedback via questions that appropriately direct search to facilitate people’s discovery for themselves, demonstration, or, if necessary, overtly telling them what to do

-- “Tasking”; creating of a task that presupposes that a person behave in a different way that expands his/her model of the world
+- Tasking; creating a task that presupposes that a person behaves differently that expands their world model.

 - Ability to do demonstrations